Who We Are

 “Amangul is such a credit to the team, with her local contacts and knowledge, but also her friendly and welcoming nature, these made the trip so much more special.”
 Karen, UK.

-Jen joined the team in 2009 to help our local staff lead trips.
-From the US originally, she has spent the last few years living in Russia, and is now living in Kyrgyzstan, learning the language.
-She is a very experienced horsewoman and rides like a true Mongolian, which immediately earns her the respect of the local people.
+Jen Buttery joined the team in 2009.
+Originally from the US, she spent several years living in Russia, then Kyrgyzstan, and most recently on the high seas.
+As nomadic as any Mongolian.
+She is a very experienced horsewoman and rides like a local, which immediately earns her the respect of the Mongolians.

 “Jen was really the perfect trip leader – my only worry before going on the trip was that it was an ‘organized’ group tour.
 I had visions of being corralled like cattle and constantly directed.
 Not so with Jen.
 She was present and attentive at all times but never overbearing – kind and open minded.
 She can’t sing for sh*t but neither could we…simply perfect.”
 Agnes, France 2009.

-Update February 2013: Jen's latest project is to sail single-handed across the Atlantic and up to the frozen North beyond the arctic circle with her ketch Paikea.
-The aim is to raise funds for the tall ship Spirit of Massachusetts that she sails in the off-season.
-Follow her progress through her blog http://www.heysailorsailor.blogspot.com/.
+Jen's most recent project was to sail single-handed across the Atlantic and up to the frozen North beyond the arctic circle with her ketch Paikea.
+The aim was to raise funds for the tall ship Spirit of Massachusetts that she sails in the off-season.
+Read about her adventures in her blog http://www.heysailorsailor.blogspot.com/.

 Katy is a lifelong rider and a Mongoliaphile since riding the inaugural Mongol Derby in 2009, an event she now organises for the Adventurists.
 She has represented her country both as a dressage rider (3 European Dressage Championships as a Junior) and an endurance rider (English Novice for the Home International) and is currently competing in both disciplines.
 She spent 5 months leading horse safaris for Heart of Africa Safaris on the Nyika Plateau in Malawi.

-Like many of us, Katy has been bitten by the Mongolia-bug; she is looking forward to sharing her love of the country and the horses with our riders on this season's Multi trip.
+Like many of us, Katy has been bitten by the Mongolia-bug; she is looking forward to sharing her love of the country and the horses with our riders on this season's trips.